Wizmin35/Web3_hackaton_project/docs/SMART_CONTRACT.md

 ## Overview

-The SolBook smart contract is built using the Anchor framework for Solana.
+The GlamBook smart contract is built using the Anchor framework for Solana.
 It handles:

 1. **Platform Management** - Admin initialization and treasury
 2. **Salon Registration** - On-chain salon and service data